RetroDECK/ES-DE/USERGUIDE-DEV.md

 Starts the theme downloader, which is documented in detail [elsewhere](USERGUIDE-DEV.md#theme-downloader) in this document.

-**Theme set**
+**Theme**

-The theme set to use.
-Defaults to Slate which is shipped with the application.
+The theme to use.
+Defaults to Slate which is bundled with the application.

 **Theme variant**

-Theme sets optionally support variants which are a type of theme profiles defined by the theme author.
+Themes optionally support variants which are a type of theme profiles defined by the theme author.
 This could be things like different designs or whether videos are enabled or not.

 **Theme color scheme**